York House, Grenada

 York House, also known as Parliament House, was a landmark in St. George's and the home of the Parliament of Grenada from the 19th century until it was destroyed by Hurricane Ivan in 2004.
 It was replaced by the New Parliament Building in 2010.

 History

-The building was built in the 1770s and was named after the Duke of York who visited Grenada in the eighteen century.
+The building was built in the 1770s and originally served as the residence of the Depontieu family.
+It was purchased by the Grenada government in 1801, becoming the seat of the colonial legislature.
+The building was named after the Duke of York who visited Grenada in the eighteenth century.
+Upon independence in 1974, it became home to the Parliament of Grenada.
+The Supreme Court occupied the lower floor of the building.
+The building was damaged by Hurricane Ivan in 2004, after which it was abandoned.

-Queen Elizabeth II visited the Parliament in 1985.
+Queen Elizabeth II visited the building in 1985, opening a special session of Parliament.